 Programmatic Assessment was first coined in its contemporary form in a seminal paper by van der Vleuten & Schuwirth (2005) and has since been developed in the medical education context where it has risen in prominence.
 At MQ, the Doctor of Medicine (Macquarie MD) has also adopted a form of programmatic assessment where each student’s development in four key competence areas are tracked over the duration of their studies via the Macquarie Assessment Portfolio (MAP).
 See Dean et.al.
 (2024) for a detailed review.

-It is important to note that programmatic assessment not just about degree (programme) level learning outcomes being more prominent, but instead it is about creating a cohesive and wholistic “programme of assessment” (hence the name).
+It is important to note that programmatic assessment is not just about degree (programme) level learning outcomes being more prominent, but instead it is about creating a cohesive and wholistic “programme of assessment” (hence the name).

 A programme of assessment aims to go beyond unit level assessment grades, instead it strives create a wholistic and detailed picture of each student’s knowledge, reasoning, problem solving and skills throughout their entire learning journey.